Cerebral Folate Deficiency in Autism

 As was stated above, functional medicine doctors want the level of 5MTHF in the CSF to be 78-82 (mid-range).
 In this study, the first lumbar puncture on this group of kids showed 7% of them to have LOWER than 40 nmol/L. We know kids can have seizures before they hit that level.
 At follow up visits two years later, their levels of 5MTHF in their CSF had dropped even further.

-- Levels of 5MTHF in the cerebral spinal folate of ASD kids tend to decrease with age.
+- Levels of 5MTHF in the cerebral spinal fluid of ASD kids tend to decrease with age.

-- When kids hit puberty, the mitochondria are taxed due to fast growth.
+- When kids hit puberty, fast growth taxes the mitochondria.
 They need more folate to meet these demands.
-If there is not enough folate, the result may be seizures, aggression or regression.
+If there is not enough folate, the result may be seizures, aggression, or regression.

 - Cerebral Folate deficiency is TREATABLE!

 - Cerebral Folate Deficiency, Folate Receptor Alpha Autoantibodies and Leucovorin (Folinic Acid) Treatment in Autism Spectrum Disorders: A Systematic Review and Meta-Analysis (2021)

 - Cerebral Folate Deficiency in Autism Spectrum Disorders by Dr. Frye and Dr. Rossignol

 - The Folate Factor by Dr. Rossignol and Dr. Frye